 Image via Twitter

-Okta, for example, uses it to promote their client testimonials.
+Okta, for example, uses it to promote user generated content in the form of their client testimonials.

 Image via YouTube